Egypt probes death of monk from murdered bishop's monastery

 Zenon al-Makari, 45, died while being rushed to hospital after suffering severe stomach pains.
-He had served as a confessional priest for two defrocked monks charged with the murder of the Bishop Epiphanius on July 29, fellow monks said.
+He had served as a confessional priest for one of two defrocked monks charged with the murder of the Bishop Epiphanius on July 29, fellow monks said.

 A Church spokesman said Zenon had suffered a “sudden health crisis” and prosecutors were investigating the cause of death.